terender/unity-webgl-local/README.md

 - Golang 1.20+ is needed if run or build from source code.

 # Usage
- - Make sure you are using customize <a href="https://docs.unity3d.com/2022.3/Documentation/Manual/webgl-templates.html">WebGL Template</a> in Unity WebGL Player Settings.
+ - Make sure you are using customize <a href="https://docs.unity3d.com/2022.3/Documentation/Manual/webgl-templates.html" target="_blank">WebGL Template</a> in Unity WebGL Player Settings.
  - Copy the fetch.js into your WebGL Template directory.
 For example:
     ```
     <Your Unity Project>/Assets/WebGLTemplates/<Your Template>/TemplateData/fetch.js